imrockpan/tapicker-docs/pages/docs/getting-started/scrape-data.en-US.md

 <Callout emoji="💡">
 You can click the <IconFilter /> icon to quickly find the recipes available on the current site.
 If no recipe matches, you can create your own recipe for this page.
-If you don't know how to develop recipes yet, please refer to [Recipe Development Guide](/docs/recipe-development/main-flows).
+If you don't know how to develop recipes yet, please refer to [Video Tutorial](/docs/video-tutorial).
 </Callout>

 ## 3.Complete Scraping